-Travellers who ascend to altitudes greater than 2,500m, particularly if the ascent is rapid, or who at higher altitudes make further rapid ascents, are at risk of developing altitude sickness.
-Altitude sickness can be life threatening and can affect anyone, including the physically fit.
-Those more at risk include people who have had altitude sickness before, who exercise or drink alcohol before adjusting (acclimatising) to the altitude, or who have health problems that affect breathing.
+If you travel above 2,500m you may get altitude sickness, particularly if the ascent is rapid or you make further rapid ascents at higher altitudes.
+Altitude sickness can be life threatening and can affect anyone, even if you're physically fit.
+You're more at risk if you've had altitude sickness before, exercise or drink alcohol before acclimatising to the altitude, or have health problems that affect breathing.

-Many areas of Peru, including Cuzco and Machu Picchu, Puno and the Colca Canyon and Lake Titicaca, are above 2,500m.
+Many areas of Peru, including Cuzco and Machu Picchu, Puno, the Colca Canyon and Lake Titicaca, are above 2,500m.

-- see your doctor prior to travel and get advice specific to you and your situation
+- see your doctor before travelling and get advice specific to you and your situation

 - check your insurance covers emergency evacuation from altitude and related medical costs.

-Peru is listed by the World Health Organization (WHO) as endemic for yellow fever.
+According to WHO yellow fever is widespread in Peru.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes.
 It is preventable by vaccination.

 There is widespread transmission of Zika virus in Peru.
 The Australian Department of Health advises pregnant women to discuss any travel plans with their doctor and defer non-essential travel to affected areas.

 Malaria, dengue fever and other insect-borne diseases occur in parts of the country.
-Dengue fever is particularly prevalent in and around Iquitos.
+Dengue fever is particularly common in and around Iquitos.

 Protect yourself against insect-borne diseases:

 - use insect repellent and wear long, loose fitting, light coloured clothing